-- 1. Effluent shall not exceed 15% and 15% of influent concentration values for BOD5 & TSS respectively. - 2.
+- 1. Effluent shall not exceed 15% of influent concentration values for BOD5 & TSS. - 2.
 Sampling and reporting for total residual chlorine are only necessary if chlorine is used for disinfection, elsewhere in the treatment process, or the facility otherwise has reasonable potential to discharge chlorine.
-Otherwise, the permittee shall report NODI-9 on the DMR.
+Otherwise, the permittee shall report NODI-9 on the DMR. - 3.
+This is a compliance level for total residual chlorine.
+The calculated WQBEL is 0.005 mg/L.